 The Curator of Indian and Southeast Asian Art at Cleveland

-Sonya Rhie Mace, George P Bickford Curator of Indian and Southeast Asian Art, offers a tribute to a parent who passed away in 2020.
+For Stories from Storage, Sonya Rhie Mace, George P Bickford Curator of Indian and Southeast Asian Art, offers a tribute to a parent who passed away in 2020.
 Ten rarely seen objects from India and Nepal, dating from about the 700s to the 1600s, explain and illuminate the elements of the visually complex 13th-century Tibetan thangka of Green Tara on display.
 ‘On 26 January, 2020, my mother, Marylin Martin Rhie, Professor Emerita of Art and East Asian Studies at Smith College, passed away in Springfield, Massachusetts.
 My father, my son, my husband, and I were all at her side, while I recited the Green Tara mantra: om tare tuttare ture svaha.
 For followers of Tibetan Buddhism, these powerful syllables remove fear, especially at the time of death.
 Steeped as she was for decades in the art and thought of Buddhism, she understood their meaning.

-The Green Tara
+The Green Tara for Stories from Storage

 My mother was a pioneering historian of Tibetan art, and she was my first teacher.
 An artist herself, she was gifted with extraordinary visual acuity and could see and explain which aspects of a work of art yield its beauty and purpose.
 Nearly three decades ago, she turned her inimitable powers of description to the CMA’s Green Tara in Wisdom and Compassion: The Sacred Art of Tibet (Abrams, 1991).
 The iconic beauty of this style is nowhere more masterfully portrayed than in the Cleveland Green Tara.
 She sits within a temple-like jewelled shrine reminiscent of Indian architectural modes and with finely detailed décor as seen in the 12th- and 13th-century Orissan and Hoysalan temples.
 The interior glows a brilliant crimson red, startlingly offsetting the olive green colouring of her firm, graciously bending body.
 Green Tara, the compassionate female Bodhisattva, is a little mysterious, which is implied here by the forest setting and night-time sky, charmingly sprinkled with flowers.
-The style has a gem-like colour, precise and even line, and fascinating detail.
+The style of the thangka has a gem-like colour, precise and even line, and fascinating detail.
 The jewels and textiles have a precision and clarity that make the image seem real.

 Despite the strongly two-dimensional aspect of the painting, it appears utterly realistic and immediately apprehendable, approachable, and present.
 It seems as though we could touch the image with no barrier between us, even as we realise her iconic, perfect nature.
 (Green Tara in Widsom, p.
 51).